somallg/soft-skills/README.md

 * *Later equals never*

 ## 1.3 The Total Cost of Owning a Mess
+* Driving productivity toward zero

-  * The Grand Redesign in the Sky
+### 1.3.1 The Grand Redesign in the Sky
+* Spending time keeping your code clean is not just cost effective; it's a matter of professional survival

-  * Attitude
+### 1.3.2 Attitude
+* It is unprofessional for programmers to bend to the will of managers who don't understand the risks of making messes

-  * The Primal Conundrum
+### 1.3.3 The Primal Conundrum
+* The *only* way to make the deadline is to keep the code as clean as possible at all times

-  * The ARt of Clean Code?
+### 1.3.4 The Art of Clean Code?
+* Programmer who writes clean code is an artist who can take a blank screen through a series of transformations until it is an elegantly coded system

-  * What Is Clean Code?
+### 1.3.5 What Is Clean Code?
+* Clean code is *focused*.
+Each function, each class, each module exposes a single-minded attitude that remains entirely undistracted, and unpolluted, by the surrounding details
+* No duplication, expressiveness, tiny abstractions

 ## 1.4 Schools of Thought

 ## 1.5 We Are Authors
+* Making code easy to read actually makes it easier to write

 ## 1.6 The Boy Scout Rule
+* *Leave the campground cleaner than you found it*

 ## 1.7 Prequel and Principles
+* *Agile Software Development: Principles, Patterns, and Practices*

 ## 1.8 Conclusion